betw/61040-portfolio/assignments/assignment2/reading_writing_concepts.md

                       the flight carrier code representing by the string carrier
        - issuePass(name: String, pass: Pass): Passenger
-            - effect: create and addd a new Passenger with teh given name and pass **Note**: The Gate in "[Time, Date, Gate]" contains: a string gate, and a string airport.
+            - effect: create and addd a new Passenger with teh given name and pass
+Note: The Gate in "[Time, Date, Gate]" contains: a string gate, and a string airport.
 I didn't include actions that can modify an state because boarding passes are for viewing purposes; you can't cancel or change a flight from/using a boarding pass.

 - concept: Time-Based-One-Time-PasswordAuth
 - purpose: reduce the risk of malicious actors authenticating themselves